 We conducted interviews with 6 sickle cell patients and providers at UPMC's sickle cell anemia clinic.
 We aimed to 1) examine the current patient experience with pain, providers and pain tracking 2) Probing for their reactions to the pain animation functionality.
 Images below are drawings from patients that express their pain.

-We began categorizing values that were important to track for the patient and provider.
-As we did this, we made sure our focus stayed on enhancing tracking adherence and deriving clinical measures.
+With those directions in mind, we began categorizing values that were important to track for the patient and provider.
+Some of the key findings clearly directed us to come up with the feature that really need.
+During this phase, we made sure our focus stayed on empowering patient to actively communicate their pain while enhancing tracking adherence and deriving clinical measures.

-We kept design patterns about lowering capture burden in mind.
+Because we were asked to design a mobile application, we started to sketch out our interaction flow in mobile environment.
+We especially kept design patterns about lowering capture burden in mind.
 We also assumed a degree of flexibility by imagining how the user experience could be improved with a conversational UI that had the setup to perform entity extraction from the data.